 So we kept talking about how to come up with better stories and how to share them and at some point I mentioned that we have to get frontline staff involved.
 They have many of the organization’s stories that are worth sharing and that impact our customers.
 I showed frontline staff through these two, which were sitting on top of a speaker – so somewhat isolated from the action:

 That’s often the case with frontline staff and marketing teams.
 They’re fairly isolated from each other, but to make things work they actually have to talk to each other.
-By the way, yes that’s the Hootsuite owl in the picture.
-Hootsuite was nice enough to sent me some swag and I used it to also talk about distribution.

 So then we get to the point of having a discussion on how to get frontline staff involved.
 I asked: what do you think you have to do to get frontline staff involved with the organizational storytelling?